-- It is an international agreement between governments that aims to ensure that international trade in specimens of wild animals and plants should not threaten their survival. - It was conceptualized in 1963 at a meeting of the International Union for Conservation of Nature. - It came into force in 1975 and consists of 183 member countries. - Headquarters: Geneva, Switzerland. - It is administered by the United Nations under its UNEP (United Nations Environment Programme) Wing. - The Convention of Parties to CITES is the supreme decision-making body of the Convention and comprises all its Parties. - Although CITES is legally binding on the Parties, it does not take the place of national laws. - Rather, it provides a framework to be respected by each Party, which has to adopt its domestic legislation to ensure that CITES is implemented at the national level. - Three CITES Appendices. - ► Appendix I: - Species that are in danger of extinction - > Commercial trade is prohibited. - ▶ Permits are required for import and export. - ➤ Trade permitted just for research only if the origin country ensures the trade won't harm the species' chance of survival. - ► Appendix II: - > Species that aren't facing imminent extinction but need monitoring so that any trade doesn't become a threat. - ➤ Trade permits obtained legally and only if the origin country ensures that its harvesting and trade won't harm the species' chance of survival. - ► Appendix III: - > Species that are protected in at least one country.
+- It is an international agreement between governments that aims to ensure that international trade in specimens of wild animals and plants should not threaten their survival. - It was conceptualized in 1963 at a meeting of the International Union for Conservation of Nature. - It came into force in 1975 and consists of 183 membercountries. - Headquarters: Geneva, Switzerland. - Itis administered by the United Nations under its UNEP (United Nations Environment Programme) Wing. - The Convention of Parties to CITES is the supreme decision-making body of the Convention and comprises all its Parties. - Although CITES is legally binding on the Parties, it does not take the place of national laws. - Rather, it provides a framework to be respected by each Party, which has to adopt its domestic legislation to ensure that CITES is implemented at the national level. - Three CITES Appendices.

+Appendix I:

+- ◆ Species that are in danger of extinction - Commercial trade is prohibited. - Permits are required for import and export. - Trade permitted just for research only if the origin country ensures the trade won't harm the species' chance of survival.

+> Appendix II:

+- Species that aren't facing imminent extinction but need monitoring so that any trade doesn't become a threat. - Trade permits obtained legally and only if the origin country ensures that its harvesting and trade won't harm the species' chance of survival.